Indigo Alpine Guides

 Our skilled pilots will put us gently down on a small lake where we’ll unload gear and settle into our new camp for the evening.
 The pilots will fly off, leaving us in the bewildering silence and the awe of remoteness.

-DAY 3 - 7
+DAY 3 - 8

-DAY 3 - 7
+DAY 3 - 8

-We’ll spend the next 5 days wandering high alpine meadows, climbing small peaks, spotting caribou & bear (from a safe distance), watching the persistent alpenglow of the far-north dance across endless mountains, laughing around camp, eating delicious well-earned meals, and connecting in the deep way wilderness makes possible.
+We’ll spend the next six days wandering high alpine meadows, climbing small peaks, spotting caribou & bear (from a safe distance), watching the persistent alpenglow of the far-north dance across endless mountains, laughing around camp, eating delicious well-earned meals, and connecting in the deep way wilderness makes possible.
 There are no trails in Alaska and few people set foot out here at all.

 — SO BE PREPARED FOR THE REALNESS OF IT ALL.

-DAY 8
+DAY 9

-DAY 8
+DAY 9

 THIS MOMENT IS ALWAYS BITTERSWEET